 Pricing: Business Class vs Coach

 Business class fares often cost 5 to 10 times more than economy tickets — but smart travelers rarely pay full price.
+For flights or train journeys lasting more than an hour, the added comfort and amenities of business class can make a significant difference in your travel experience.

 Factors Affecting Price Differences